-- 4.79 As set out above, in resolving disputes, we have discretion as to whether to exercise our remedial powers or not.
-In exercising that discretion, we take account of whether further directions are required to ensure that the rights and obligations of the parties have been fully considered, including the extent to which the rights and obligations of the parties are already set out elsewhere. - 4.80 Based on our Provisional Conclusions above, we do not believe it is necessary to issue a provisional determination in this case.
+4.79 As in our Provisional Conclusions, we do not believe it is necessary to issue a final determination in this case.
 We consider that the rights and obligations of the parties are already clearly set out in the USPA Conditions, as per our analysis above.